Ectalite/deezerHistory/README.md

 3. Get the ARL cookie from `deezer.com` and paste it value in `deezer_history.py`
 4. (optional) Update timezone with yours
 5. `python3 deezer_history.py`

+## Limitations
+- The visibility scope of a family members is the same as on the website.
+If a family member has a private account other members won't be able to see its history and he won't be able to see others history.